sercankulcu/sercankulcu.github.io/_thoughts/education-is-not-filling-of-a-pail-but-lighting-of-a-fire.md

 This is why I still like the old image often attributed to W. B. Yeats: education is not the filling of a pail but the lighting of a fire.

-The quotation is imperfect if taken too literally.
+The quotation becomes imperfect if taken too literally.
 Students do need information.
 Fundamentals matter.
 A learner cannot rediscover every theorem, algorithm, historical event, or scientific principle from scratch.

 But information alone does not explain why some ideas remain alive after a course while others disappear almost immediately.